D-2000-99/D-2000-99/README.md

 ### Hi there 👋

-I'm Deepak, a Python developer and an AI enthusiast.
+I'm Deepak, a Data Scientist/Analyst.

 <p I work with Keras, Tensorflow, scikit-learn, etc to breathe life into machines!</p>
 <p> I also do art and write sometimes!
 Check it out here: https://embrite.wordpress.com/</p>